 The yellow & golden dogs on this list represent some of the most popular breeds in the world, and they come in all shapes and sizes.
 If you can’t find the perfect pet on this list, you’re not looking hard enough.

-Then again, there are enough retrievers here that you may not have to look at all — they’ll come find you.
+Then again, there are so many retrievers here that you may not have to look at all — they’ll come find you.

 Featured Image Credit: RetyiRetyi, Pixabay